git --version git --version --build-options uname -a

 because this helps me remember the full name of the app in

-To see what version of Git for Windows you are using, run the following at a Git Bash prompt:
+To learn about the Git for Windows that you are using, run some or all of the following at a Git Bash command-line prompt:

-To update Git for Windows, run the following at a Git Bash prompt:
+To update Git for Windows, run the following at a Git Bash command-line prompt:

 When you update Git for Windows…